-Chulu West Peak Climbing offers a great opportunity to fulfill your wish of trekking and summiting a peak at the naturally blessed Annapurna region of Nepal.
-Among the two climbing peaks, Chulu east and the Chulu west; we are now talking about the Chulu west peak standing tall above 6410 meters.
+Chulu West Peak Climbing offers a great opportunity to fulfill your wish of trekking and summiting a peak in the naturally blessed Annapurna region of Nepal.
+Among the two climbing peaks, Chulu east and the Chulu west; we are now talking about the Chulu west peak standing tall above 6,410 meters.
 During our Chulu west peak climbing journey an excellent view of Annapurna Himalayan ranges with cultural exploration and challenging adventures are on offer.

 In the next couple of days, we push for the summit of Chulu west walking through glaciers.
 The climb is straightforward.
 Previous peak climbing is recommended but not mandatory.
 We ensure your 100% safety during the entire period of the trip.
-After a successful summit attempt, we join the popular route of the Annapurna circuit; crossing the famous Thorong La Pass and pilgrimage site Muktinath to Jomsom.
+After a successful summit attempt, we join the popular route of the Annapurna Circuit; crossing the famous Thorong La Pass and pilgrimage site Muktinath to Jomsom.
 From Jomsom, we catch a flight to Pokhara and then by bus to Kathmandu.

-The most favorable seasons for Chulu West Peak Climbing are during the spring months of March, April, May, and the autumn months of September, October, and November.
+The most favorable seasons for Chulu West Peak Climbing are during the spring months of March, April, and May, and the autumn months of September, October, and November.
 During these times the weather will be perfect with very fewer chances of rain.
 Therefore, be fit and get ready for your next trekking and peak climbing adventure in the Annapurna region of Nepal.
 Contact us for further inquiries.

 If this itinerary doesn’t suit your requirement or if you want to customize it, please feel free to contact us.
 This trek could be customized as per your required time frame and budget limits.

 Day 1 : Arrival Kathmandu and Transfer to hotel::